 Access for disabled supporters: The Club is committed to ensuring access is available to all supporters regardless of their disability.
 Some concessions are available, but are not based on impairment type rather the recognition that some disabled supporters have a restricted choice of viewing area in the stadium and/or could not attend a match without personal support or the provision of an auxiliary aid.

-Access for visiting supporters: A minimum of 1,750 tickets for League games will be made available to visiting Clubs.
-We currently have dispensation from The Football Association and The Football League - whilst our stadium redevelopment is taking place - to provide 2,318 tickets for FA Cup and League Cup games which equates to 14% of capacity.
+Access for visiting supporters: A minimum of 1,900 tickets for League games will be made available to visiting Clubs.
+We currently have dispensation from The Football Association and The Football League - whilst our stadium redevelopment is taking place - to provide 2,318 tickets for FA Cup and League Cup games which equates to 14 per cent of capacity.

 Prices for visiting supporters will not be higher than those charged to home supporters for comparable areas of Vicarage Road – the only exception being regional or national ticket offers in line with Football League approval.
 Watford will abide by Football League rules governing the allocation and pricing of tickets to visiting Clubs.